 By Common Carrier.
-The Southern Pacific Railroad, several air lines, and motorcoach lines serve Medford, Klamath Falls, and Grants Pass, Oreg., to connect with stages of the Crater Lake National Park Co. daily from about June 15 to September 15.
+The Southern Pacific Railroad, several airlines, and motorcoach lines serve Medford, Klamath Falls, and Grants Pass, Oreg.
+Pacific Trailways buses, operating on daily schedules through the park, connect with points north and south from about June 15 to September 15.

 By AUTOMOBILE.
 Paved State highways connect with the highway system of the park at all entrances.
 State Route 62 to the west entrance of the park connects, through Medford, with U. S. 101, 199, and 99.
 It also connects U. S. 97 with the park highway system at the south entrance.
-Connections with U.S. 97 are also made by State Route 232 to the east entrance or by 230 and 209 to the north entrance.
+Connection with U.S. 97 is also made by State Routes 230 and 209 to the north entrance.
 The roads through the west and south entrances to the rim are maintained as all-year roads.
 The north and east entrance roads and Rim Drive are closed approximately September 25 to July 1 depending on snow conditions.